artmg/lubuild/help/use/Music-and-multimedia.md

 **upmpdcli** is a special case, as it is client for MPD that exposes itself as a UPnP interface to DNLA control points

-For an exhaustive list of MPC clients see [http://mpd.wikia.com/wiki/Clients]
+For an exhaustive (though rather old) list of MPC clients see [http://mpd.wikia.com/wiki/Clients]

 ## remote control ###